salsalabs/extractenator/README.md

 the `url` declaration is not changed, then the resource will still be retrieved from your website after the template is extracted.
 That resource will more than likely not be secure.
-The browser will block it and your donor won't have the locked padlock that they want to see.Better Template Extractor for Salsalabs
+The browser will block it and your donor won't have the locked padlock that they want to see.

 # Why "better template extractor?"